How to Ensure Your Cat Gets the Right Nutrition

 So, your best fur-end has super special needs?
 If your veterinarian determines your cat has specific nutrient requirements that are not addressed in any over-the-counter or veterinary therapeutic diets, you can reach out to a veterinary nutritionist to help your cat stay happy and healthy with their diet.

-"They can help modify existing diets or formulate a diet specifically catered to your cat's needs and your own lifestyle and preferences," says Dr. Leslie.
+"They can help modify existing diets or formulate a diet specifically catered to your cat's needs and your own lifestyle and preferences," says Dr. Donna Waltz.

 Approach Alternative Diets with Caution

 In short, don't believe everything you read on the internet.
-"If something sounds too good to be true, radical or conspiracy-riddled, it's probably not good or true," says Dr. Leslie.
+"If something sounds too good to be true, radical or conspiracy-riddled, it's probably not good or true," says Dr. Donna Waltz.